som1966/Final-Project/README.md

 ## Exploring Models

+In considering models for the dataset and questions to be answered, Multiple Linear Regression was the better choice because the data was not broken down by classification.

 First, Multiple Linear Regression was used to to predict outcome (Life Ladder)

 y (life_ladder) = X (democracy_index, consumer_price_index, gender_ratio_males_per100_female, infant_mortality, life_expectancy, per_capita_gdp_dollars, population_density, safe_drinking_water_access, seats_held_by_women_pct, unemployment_rate)